Robert M. Pirsig: Career

-Pirsig's published writing consists most notably of two books.
-The better known, Zen and the Art of Motorcycle Maintenance, delves into Pirsig's exploration into the nature of quality.
+The book is an exploration of Pirsig's particular concept of quality, and how it relates to reality.
 Ostensibly a first-person narrative based on a motorcycle trip he and his young son Chris had taken from Minneapolis to San Francisco, it is an exploration of the underlying metaphysics of Western culture.
 He also gives the reader a short summary of the history of philosophy, including his interpretation of the philosophy of Aristotle as part of an ongoing dispute between universalists, admitting the existence of universals, and the Sophists, opposed by Socrates and his student Plato.
-Pirsig finds in "Quality" a special significance and common ground between Western and Eastern world views.
+Pirsig finds in quality a special significance and common ground between Western and Eastern world views.
+Pirsig described the development of his ideas and writing his book in a lecture at the Minneapolis College of Art and Design on May 20, 1974 (archived on YouTube).